Boilingbrook – Adar/Hinterworlds 0801 A9C9751-D 700 Na G0 II

 I shrugged.
 “Exactly who I said I was.
 I picked up a private delivery back on Fugitak and was asked to deliver it to someone here.
 I run a Free Trader, it happens.
 But I’ve apparently stepped into something this time and I have no idea what it is.
 I tried to find out anything and all I’ve gotten in return were instructions to go on this tour.
 And then I find you and learn that you got assigned here, after my discussion.
 So… let’s talk.”

 She frowned and looked away.
 I could tell she was thinking.
-Finally, she reached over, turned the imager off, then looked back at me.
+Finally, she reached over and turned the imager off before looking back at me.

 “Do you know have anything to do with someone named ‘Jestin’, by any chance?”

 I hesitated.
 Apparently I was right.
 I nodded.
 “Yeah.
 That’s who my delivery was for.”